GameDevTecnico/cubos/README.md

 input handling and others.
 - `engine`: library with code exclusive to the game execution.
 This includes the main loop, the asset manager and systems like the renderer and physics.
-- `cubinhos`: a tool which helps you with the game development and which may depend on `core`.
-One example use case of `cubinhos` is convert from external voxel formats to the internal format used by **CUBOS.**.
+- `quadrados`: a tool which helps you with the game development and which may depend on `core`.
+One example use case of `quadrados` is convert from external voxel formats to the internal format used by **CUBOS.**.
-- `tesserato`: game editor made on top of multiple plugins, that can also be used individually in your game using **CUBOS.**.
+- `tesseratos`: game editor made on top of multiple plugins, that can also be used individually in your game using **CUBOS.**.

 ### Further reading